 Jennifer is a proud double alumna of Temple University.
 She received her Bachelor's of Business Administration (BBA) with a major in marketing and a minor in Human Resources in 1998, and a Master of Art (Art History) in 2002.
 Her graduate studies were focused on Italian Renaissance and Baroque art.
-Written under the director of Professors Tracy E. Cooper *90 and Marcia Hall, her thesis was entitled “Jacopo Tintoretto’s Paintings of the Raising of Lazarus as Plague Imagery”.
+Written under the direction of Professors Tracy E. Cooper *90 and Marcia Hall, her thesis was entitled “Jacopo Tintoretto’s Paintings of the Raising of Lazarus as Plague Imagery”.

 See Jennifer for help concerning: